How to Apply Orthopedic Fiberglass Casting Tape

 • Put on gloves before handling fiberglass tape

-• Select the appropriate width tape for the body part being casted
+• Select the appropriate width fiberglass casting tape for the body part being casted

 • Prepare water basin with room temperature or lukewarm water (not hot)